kvoon3/vscode-autohide-kb/README.md

 ## New Features

-1. Hiding can now be triggered by both keyboard and commands.
+1. AutoHideKB can be triggered by mouse, keyboard or commands, when you use mouse/keyboard to nav through files.
-2. Added the ability to switch between auto mode and manual mode.
+2. Added the ability to switch between auto mode and manual mode, you customize hide trigger time whatever you like.
+3. Hide notifications, notifications can also config to auto hide.
+4. Control hide behavior when look over git changes, [vscode-autohide](https://github.com/sirmspencer/vscode-autohide) always run hide when you open git changes.

 ## Commands

+- `autoHide.enable`: enable autohide
+- `autoHide.disable`: disable autohide
 - `autoHide.toggleHideOnlyMouse`: Toggle whether to hide only with the mouse
 - `autoHide.switchToAutoMode`: Switch to auto mode
 - `autoHide.switchToManualMode`: Switch to manual mode